Lead scoring is essential to a well-oiled marketing and sales machine.

 Most often, lead scoring issues are a result of bad data.

-Either you're not collecting enough data to accurately score prospects, or the data that you are collecting is inaccurate or too full of inconsistencies and errors to reliably glean the information that you need to make data-backed decisions.
+Either you're not collecting enough data to accurately score prospects, or the data that you are collecting is inaccurate or too full of inconsistencies and errors to glean the information that you need to reliably score opportunities in your CRM.

 In this article, we’ll cover some of the common lead scoring issues that companies face within HubSpot and provide some simple tips for helping you to overcome those issues.

-1. Contacts Not Associating with the Right Company
+1. Contacts Not Associated with the Right Company

-It is highly likely that you have some company-reliant variables built into your lead scoring system, particularly if you have a B2B offer.
+You likely have company-reliant variables built into your lead scoring model, particularly if you have a B2B offer or engage in ABM.

-There are many company-centric variables that could affect the score of a lead or account:
+Many company-centric variables could affect the score of a lead or account:

 - The size of the company